nmrenyi/open-folder-with-vscode-from-finder/READMD.md

 1. *Automator* is a powerful tool natively available in macOS, which aims to design and automate user customized workflow.
 You can find it from `Application` folder or simple search for it with *Spotlight*.
 2. *Visual Studio Code.app* may not appear in the drop down menu of step 5 as expected.
 You may need to choose *other* and find it.
 Usually the *Visual Studio Code.app* is in `Application` folder.
 If not, you may refer to [this post](https://code.visualstudio.com/docs/setup/mac#_installation) to move it here.

+## Reference
+1. The method refers to https://stackoverflow.com/questions/64040393/open-a-folder-in-vscode-through-finder-in-macos .
+I organised it into a doc here for everyone who may need it.